By: Marilyn L. Davis

 Therefore, I will publish this article, hoping that someone likes it; does not criticize it too much, leaves glowing comments or at least a helpful critique on how to improve it while trying to remember not to get my feelings, oh sorry, my ego hurt.

 Humor me in your comments.
-Do you ever say, “That hurt my feelings”?
+Do you ever say, “That hurt my feelings”, and what are your thoughts about it after reading this post?

-- Yes, and I see where it is not a logical statement.
+- Yes, I say it and now I see where it is not a logical statement.

-- Yes, and people should understand exactly what I mean.
+- Yes, I say it and people should understand exactly what I mean.

 Writing, and recovery heals the heart.